tritemio/jupyter_notebook_beginner_guide/docs/what_is_jupyter.rst

 A notebook *kernel* is a "computational engine" that executes the code contained in a :ref:`notebook_document`.
 The *ipython kernel*, referenced in this guide, executes python code.
-Kernels for many other languages exists
+Kernels for many other languages exist
 (`official kernels <http://jupyter.readthedocs.org/en/latest/#kernels>`__).

 When opening a :ref:`notebook_document`, the associated *kernel* is automatically launched.